NexGen-3D-Printing/MKS-PI-SKIPR-Clean-Klipper-Install/README.md

 sudo rm -r gcode_files

-sudo reboot
+sudo reboot (Probably not needed, but cant hurt)

-log back into ssh after the MKS-PI reboots
+log back into ssh after the MKS-PI reboots:

+ssh mks@192.168.0.111 (replace address with the correct one)

+Password: makerbase

 then type: